captainbrosset/domprofiler/README.md

-# Page Recorder FirefoxDevTools add-on
+# DOM Profiler FirefoxDevTools add-on

-pagerecorder is a really bad name but naming things is hard.

 This is a Firefox DevTools add-on that records changes on the current page.

-Start it and it will record DOM mutations and events, plus it will remember the state of the page and the target node for each change.
+Once started, it records DOM mutations and DOM events, and list them live as you interact with the page.

-Stop it and it will list those changes in the toolbox so that you can mouseover them and see what happened in the page while it was being recorded.

-Here's a short demo video: https://www.youtube.com/watch?v=y6JSoddYQKg&feature=youtu.be
+Mutations and event target elements are recorded too and can be highlighted and selected in the inspector.

 ## How to install